Nintendogs: Legacy

-Sequel
+Sequel and later references

 It was announced during Nintendo's 2010 E3 presentation that Shigeru Miyamoto was working on a new Nintendogs project, involving some new innovations.
 The game, titled Nintendogs + Cats was finished in 2011 for the Nintendo 3DS and was released as a launch title in all regions.

 A microgame based on Nintendogs appears in the game WarioWare: Smooth Moves.
 A Nintendogs Labrador Retriever puppy also appears in Super Smash Bros.
 Brawl as an assist trophy; owing to the nonviolent nature of the Nintendogs game, rather than fighting actively, the dog "plays" in front of the screen, blocking view.
-Also, there are multiple Nintendogs downloadable content available in the game Animal Crossing: City Folk.
-A French bulldog appears in Super Smash Bros. for Nintendo 3DS and Wii U, taking the role of the Labrador Retriever.
-There is also a Nintendogs + Cats stage on the 3DS version.
-Both the assist trophy and the stage from this game reappear in Super Smash Bros.
+A French bulldog appears in Super Smash Bros. for Nintendo 3DS and Wii U, taking the role of the Labrador Retriever, and the Nintendo 3DS version features a Nintendogs + Cats stage.
+Both the assist trophy, now represented by a Toy Poodle, and the stage reappear in Super Smash Bros.
 Ultimate.
+Multiple Nintendogs themed items are available as downloadable content in Animal Crossing: City Folk as well as its sequel, Animal Crossing: New Leaf, where they can be purchased with in-game currency.